ohenley/ib-ada/readme.md

 ## Usage
 - Being library code, ib-ada is to be driven by another application.
 See [ib-rest](https://github.com/ohenley/ib-rest).
 - This library interface are essentially calls exposed in ib_ada-communication.ads/adb.
 - This library is not, per se, properly sealed in terms of the highest Ada standards.
-This was on purpose to help move fast, and refactor on the go as I reverse discovered what implementation requirements emerged.
+This was on purpose to help move fast, refactor on the go as I reverse discovered what implementation requirements emerged.

 ## Acknowledgments
 - Thanks to @erdewit for his (ib_insync)[https://github.com/erdewit/ib_insync] work which provided a sound 'reverse engineering map'.